groegerj/android_kernel_strawberry_i9300/strawberry/README.md

 Things still can break, but this way I at least ensure that the basic system always works.

+## Bugs

+The following bugs are known.

+Unless the device is charged by cable, use of the power button (or waiting until the screen gets black) results in a state which is neither on nor off.
+The phone does not react in any way, but can be restarted by long-press of the power button.

+In the described state, the battery drains out quickly.
+This might be an independent second bug.

 ### Step 0: Starting with the LineageOS SMDK Kernel

 I started with the LineageOS i9300 kernel mentioned above.
 It claims to be 3.0.101, so it